awsdocs/elb-application-load-balancers-user-guide/doc_source/lambda-functions.md

 ------

-**To create a target group and deregister the Lambda function using the AWS CLI**
+**To create a target group and register the Lambda function using the AWS CLI**
 Use the [create\-target\-group](https://docs.aws.amazon.com/cli/latest/reference/elbv2/create-target-group.html) and [register\-targets](https://docs.aws.amazon.com/cli/latest/reference/elbv2/register-targets.html) commands\.

 ## Receive events from the load balancer<a name="receive-event-from-load-balancer"></a>